PavanRangani/docs/docs/prd/banking/banking.md

 ### Restore

 - Only `Disposed` banking can be restored.
 - If an asset of the banking is transferred to another Legal entity. in that case Restore is not possible.
+[See this](https://drive.google.com/file/d/1qVCW0a9p63huaQLhSV_z54_7hm3J2Gl4/view)